Thomas Hennell: Early life

 Hennell was born in Ridley, Kent in 1903, the second son of the Rev. Harold Barclay Hennell and Ethel Mary Hennell.
 He attended primary school in Broadstairs and then secondary school at Bradfield College, Berkshire before studying art at Regent Street Polytechnic.
 Hennell qualified as a teacher in 1928 and taught for some years at the Kingswood School, Bath and at the King's School, Bruton in Somerset.
 Whilst at college Hennell had begun travelling around the British countryside to work on essays and illustrations of rural landscapes.
-He had a nervous breakdown from 1932–35 and was detained at the Maudsley Hospital.
+He had a nervous breakdown from 1932–35 and was detained first at the Maudsley Hospital.
 When he recovered he returned to the work of recording scenes of rural crafts and craftsmen at work.
 He worked closely with H J Massingham, illustrating books by him and others.
 Edward Bawden, a fellow artist, encouraged Hennell to write The Witnesses, an account of his mental illness.